Lawn and Garden

 • ALWAYS follow product label directions.
 Use only the amount directed.
 More is not always better.

-• Prevent erosion by planting fast growing, native annual and perennial grasses.
-These grasses will help to prevent erosion and look beautiful.
+• Prevent erosion by planting fast growing, native annual and perennial plants which will help prevent erosion and look beautiful.

 • Store materials under tarps to protect them from wind and rain and prevent runoff.